Ellis and Louisville host Syracuse

 Syracuse Orange (9-5, 2-1 ACC) at Louisville Cardinals (2-12, 0-3 ACC)

-The Orange have gone 2-1 against ACC opponents.
-Syracuse scores 75.6 points while outscoring opponents by 6.5 points per game.
+The Orange are 2-1 against ACC opponents.
+Syracuse ranks ninth in the ACC shooting 33.6% from 3-point range.

-The Cardinals and Orange meet Tuesday for the first time in ACC play this season.
+The Cardinals and Orange face off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Ellis is scoring 17.5 points per game with 2.5 rebounds and 4.1 assists for the Cardinals.
-Brandon Huntley-Hatfield is averaging 8.2 points and 6.1 rebounds over the past 10 games for Louisville.
+TOP PERFORMERS: Ellis is scoring 17.5 points per game and averaging 2.5 rebounds for the Cardinals.
+Jae’Lyn Withers is averaging 0.9 made 3-pointers over the last 10 games for Louisville.

-Joseph Girard III is scoring 15.9 points per game with 2.6 rebounds and 2.8 assists for the Orange.
-Judah Mintz is averaging 15.8 points and 2.1 rebounds while shooting 43.6% over the past 10 games for Syracuse.
+Joseph Girard III is averaging 15.9 points for the Orange.
+Judah Mintz is averaging 15.8 points over the last 10 games for Syracuse.

 LAST 10 GAMES: Cardinals: 2-8, averaging 60.9 points, 29.3 rebounds, 8.6 assists, 6.0 steals and 3.2 blocks per game while shooting 39.6% from the field.
 Their opponents have averaged 76.0 points per game.